 Licensed foster parents are to notify DCS and their licensing agency immediately if their child dies, has a serious illness or injury requiring hospitalization, behavior not witnessed before and any other unusual incident that seriously jeopardized the health, safety, or well-being of a foster child or receives urgent care or emergency room treatment and whenever emergency services (911) is contacted.

-Within 24 hours of any of the above noted incidents, licensed foster parents shall complete an Unusual Incident Report form and submit it to their licensing agency.
+Within 24 hours of any of the above noted incidents, licensed foster parents shall complete an Unusual Incident Report form (Spanish) and submit it to their licensing agency.

 Unlicensed kinship foster parents are to notify DCS within 2 hours of the following: death of a child or hospitalization (medical or psychiatric.)